 Dr. Rachel Zoffness is a pain psychologist, consultant, writer and educator in Northern California's East Bay specializing in chronic pain and illness.
 She is the author of The Chronic Pain and Illness Workbook for Teens, a guide to pain management for youth, parents and health providers.
-Dr. Z is medical educator at the UCSF School of Medicine, where she teaches pain neuroscience to medical residents and interns.
-Dr. Z sits on the Steering Committee of the American Association of Pain Psychology and founded their Pediatric Division.
-In her private practice, she provides therapy, parent coaching, trainings and workshops.
+Dr. Z is an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain neuroscience to medical residents.
+Dr. Z serves on the Steering Committee of the American Association of Pain Psychology and founded their Pediatric Division.
+She piloted the Psychology Today column, "Pain, Explained."
 Dr. Z was trained at Brown, Columbia, UCSD, Mt.
 Sinai-St. Luke's Hospital, the NYU Child Study Center, and the Mindful Center.
-She works with tweens (ages 12 and up), teens, and young adults.

-As an integrative doctor, Dr. Z provides a safe space for teens and adults to work through physical and emotional pain.
-She integrates biological, psychological and social factors affecting health and wellness, so that you are viewed as a whole person rather than just an injury or illness.
+An integrative doctor, Dr. Z provides a safe space for teens and adults to work through physical and emotional pain.
+She integrates biological, psychological and social factors affecting health and wellness.
 Treatment is rooted in Cognitive Behavioral Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR), and other evidence-based approaches.